-An increased risk for stroke and systemic embolism (SE) was found among patients with newly diagnosed atrial fibrillation (AF) while receiving critical care compared with those without AF, according to a study recently published in Chest.
+An increased risk for stroke and systemic embolism (SE) was found among patients with newly diagnosed atrial fibrillation (AFib or AF) while receiving critical care compared with those without AF, according to a study recently published in Chest.

 This study included 30,869 adults who had survived at least 6 months after being newly diagnosed with AF during critical care, as well as 269,751 controls with AF not diagnosed in critical care and 439,868 controls with no AF.